NotConfident/NotConfident/README.md

 This is where i experiment with various technologies and mini-projects.
 I love to buidl (Web3.0 Terms 👀) things.

 - 📚 I'm graduating from Ngee Ann Polytechnic in Information Technology *soon*
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning <a href="https://github.com/NotConfident/learn-Solidity">Solidity</a>
 - 💬 Talk to me about ✨ Blockchain, Web3.0 ✨
 - 🔥 Deeply interested and facinated by Blockchain Technology